huyenngn/blumenladen/README.md

 docker compose up
 ```

-The API server will be running at `http://localhost:8080` and the frontend will be served at `http://localhost`.
+Open your browser at `http://localhost`.

 ## Development